Canon appoints first outside directors after years of resistance

 Toyota appointed three independent directors last June, its first ever, after critics blamed an insular management style for its slow response to fatal accidents in the United States and recalls of millions of vehicles.

-Hitachi Ltd (6501.T), Japan's largest electronics company, reshuffled its board in 2012 to appoint a majority of independent directors for the first time, with three non-Japanese among the newly named outside directors.
+Hitachi Ltd, Japan's largest electronics company, reshuffled its board in 2012 to appoint a majority of independent directors for the first time, with three non-Japanese among the newly named outside directors.